karlbenedict/karlbenedict.github.io/CV/CV.md

 ### Presented Papers

 #.
 Benedict, Karl Kent.
 2014.
+'Data Management Primer'.
+A workshop presented in conjunction with a 'Responsible Conduct of Research' training session held at New Mexico Tech.
+Socorro, NM.
+April 4, 2014.

+#.
+Benedict, Karl Kent.
+2014.
+'The Google Maps API and OpenLayers Javascript Framework: a NMGIC Workshop'.
+Invited workshop for the New Mexico Geographic Information Council Spring Meeting.
+Albuquerque, NM.
+May 1, 2014.

+#.
+Benedict, Karl Kent.
+2014.
 'Network Enabled Data Access and Analysis '.
 Invited paper for New Mexico Cyberinfrastructure Day.
 Albuquerque, NM.
 April 25, 2014.